Should we do the wrong thing, just to make money?

 Once the shingles are loaded, we have our second problem.

-– In the summer, shingles have this hard rubbery somewhat flimsy feel to them.
+– In the summer, shingles have a hard, rubbery, somewhat flimsy feel to them.
 They bend and move relatively easily.
-Once it gets colder, they get more stiff, and more brittle.
+Once it gets colder, they get more stiff, and brittle.
 They won’t shatter like glass, but they can crack.
-However, imagine shooting a gun at the shingle, that is what happens with every – single – nail.
+However, imagine shooting a gun at the shingle, which is what happens with every single nail.
 When the nail shoots into the shingle it can go right through it.
 We call this “Blow through”.
 This is where leaks come from.
 It would be safe to say that 25% of all the leaky roof problems we see, come from installation done in cold weather, and most of that is from blow through.

 – Asphalt Shingles are a complicated science, but the simplified explanation of how they are made, is a strip of rubberized tar, with sand smushed into it.
 Once it gets cold, these two substances don’t naturally stick together.
 When you have roofers running up and down your roof in the cold, working with an incentive to rush, and a shorter work day compounding the problem.
 Scuffs from boots take YEARS off the life of your shingles.

-Now all of this information is fine and dandy, but we have told customers this and they still request for us to do a job anyways, just to get them by, or to make the house last through winter because they are selling in the spring.
-There are plenty of reasons a home owner might not care if the roof lasts 10 years or 25 years.
+Now all of this information is fine and dandy, but we have told customers this and they still request for us to do a job anyway, just to get them by, or to make the house last through winter because they are selling in the spring.
+There are plenty of reasons a homeowner might not care if the roof lasts 10 years or 25 years.